Restricted Admin Mode for Remote Desktop Connection

 In conclusion, Restricted Admin mode for Remote Desktop Connection is a crucial security feature introduced in Windows Server 2012 R2 and Windows 8.1 to mitigate the risk of credential theft during remote desktop sessions.
 This guide has provided comprehensive steps to enable Restricted Admin mode using Group Policy or the Windows Registry, ensuring that administrators can connect to remote computers without exposing their credentials.

-Additionally, for enhanced security, consider utilizing AnyViewer, a remote desktop software that prioritizes security with features like two-factor authentication and role permission management.
+Additionally, for enhanced security, consider utilizing AnyViewer, the safest way to remote access a PC that prioritizes security with features like two-factor authentication and role permission management.
 By implementing these measures, remote desktop connections can be made more secure and resistant to unauthorized access and potential data breaches.